Gabriel-sorour/Graduation-project-prototype/Agile Roadmap.md

 # + Admin dashboard

 # Future Roadmap (Post-MVP)

+Numbers of the pantry ingredients and also recipe ingredients

 Dietary Filters: Add toggles for Vegan, Gluten-Free, and Keto.

 Pantry Auto-Match: Automatically highlight recipes where the user has 100% of the ingredients in their Virtual Pantry.